VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: Related Works

-One of the main challenges in utilizing diffusion models for video generation lies in maintaining temporal consistency.
-In the video domain, PYoCo~\citep{ge2024preservecorrelationnoiseprior} introduces a carefully designed progressive video noise prior to better leverage image diffusion models for video generation.
-However, PYoCo primarily focuses on the noise distribution during the training stage and requires extensive fine-tuning on video datasets.
-Recent work~\citep{qiu2023freenoise, reuse2023} also attempts to improve temporal consistency, but focuses more on long video generation and is not applicable to the basic 16 frame scenario.
 FreeInit~\citep{wu2023freeinit} addresses the issue of video consistency by iterative refinement of the initial noise.
 This method aims to resolve the training-inference discrepancy in video diffusion models by reinitializing noise with a spatio-temporal filter, ensuring the refined noise better aligns with the training distribution.
 While this approach enhances frame-to-frame consistency, it has a significant drawback: repeated iteration leads to the loss of fine details and imaging quality degradation.
 Additionally, the iterative nature of the method induces high computational costs, prolonging the generation process.

-In VideoGuide, we aim to enhance video consistency without the aforementioned drawbacks.
-By integrating a small number of guidance steps into the original reverse sampling process, we are able to avoid image degradation while significantly reducing inference time compared to prior work.
-Furthermore, our method can incorporate external diffusion models to facilitate more temporally consistent video generation.
-This makes our approach particularly effective for models that struggle with temporal consistency but demonstrate strong performance in other areas (\textit{e.g.}, customizable T2I-based video models~\citep{guo2023animatediff}).